What I Did On My Summer Vacation by Xander Harris

 By Alexander Harris

 I chose, since I was approaching my senior year of high school, to go on a road trip.
-I said that I really didn’t have a clue where I was going and that was part of the magic of it.
+I said that I really didn't have a clue where I was going and that was part of the magic of it.
+That was why everyone believed it.
 Of course, the real point was that I wanted time away from my hometown and all the complications that came with it.
-Single and hating it, I just got the cast off my broken arm and one of my best friends ran away from home.
+I was single and hating it, I just got the cast off my broken arm, and one of my best friends ran away from home.
 I gathered my friends and my chosen family, not the alcoholics that I happened to be blood related to, and told them I was going to use my savings and just set out driving in a direction for the summer.

 The real reason I came to LA was less the jovial or fun seeking and completely against the spirit of summer vacation.
 See, the thing is when one of my best friends ran away from home I couldn't just sit back and pretend to not know where she was going.
 She’s the type to run and hide from her feelings and herself.
 Now, traditionally, she would run to someone not knee deep in the hoopla, but where do you run when everyone is coping and dealing with the fallout of your life?
 A place you once called home.
 I spoke to her mom before I set out, and I think she’s the only one that figured out what I was doing.
 She said that she and her daughter had some words and she kicked her out of the house in a fit of anger.
 Misplaced anger.
 I could tell she was counting on me to bring her daughter back safely to her.